窪蹋勛圖厙

 Gov. Ned Lamont said Tuesday night he was grateful to law enforcement, who acted swiftly, and that hearts break for the Waterbury community and those affected by the shooting.

-Lamont noted that the mall is a place where everyone should feel safe.
+The mall, Lamont said, is a place where everyone should feel safe.

-窪蹋勛圖厙's Eric Aasen and Jim Haddadin contributed to this report.
+窪蹋勛圖厙's Eric Aasen, Jim Haddadin, Patrick Skahill and the Associated Press contributed to this report.

 Eddy Martinez is a breaking news and general assignment reporter for 窪蹋勛圖厙, focusing on Fairfield County.